scp756-221/term-project-scrumbledore-s-army/booking-service/README.md

-Endpoint -
+Endpoint - /book
-Usage -
+Usage - To make a booking for a user

-Endpoint -
+Endpoint - /get_booking
-Usage -
+Usage - To get the booking for a user